Marcus Loans Review Summary

 - WalletHub: Marcus by Goldman Sachs has a 2.9/5 average user rating across more than 130 reviews.

 - Transparency: Marcus is very upfront about their personal loan terms, which you can read on their website.
 They even have an extremely in-depth FAQ page.
 And they offer an easy way for customers to get quotes before applying.
-However, it would be helpful if they could disclose their minimum credit score and income requirements.
+However, it would be helpful if they could clearly disclose their minimum credit score and income requirements on their website.

 Marcus by Goldman Sachs